Research interests: Computational statistics, renewable energy, machine/deep learning.

-Supervisors: Axel Gandy (Imperial College London, lead) and David Brayshaw (University of Reading).
+Supervisors: Axel Gandy (Imperial College London), David Brayshaw (University of Reading).

 My PhD focuses on using statistics to make the best decisions in the energy transition, particularly in the electricity sector.
 Such decisions (e.g. whether to build a wind farm, battery or new transmission line) are typically difficult due to the complexity of electricity grids and considerable uncertainty regarding future government policy, grid developments, electricity demand/price patterns and weather events.